alensiljak/cashiersync-python/README.md

 ### Production

-The `cashiersync` executable console script is registered by the setup.
+The `cashiersync` executable console script is registered on installation.
 This will run the web app.
-This may require the `wheel` package.

-The configuration file can be created if the default options are to be modified.

 ### Running on Mobile Devices